Skip to main content

 Synopsis

 Keepers refer to a Cosmos SDK abstraction whose role is to manage access to the subset of the state defined by various modules.
 Keepers are module-specific, i.e. the subset of state defined by a module can only be accessed by a keeper defined in said module.
 If a module needs to access the subset of state defined by another module, a reference to the second module's internal keeper needs to be passed to the first one.
-This is done in app.go during the instantiation of module keepers.
+This is done by specifying the module inputs in the depinject config; runtime will ensure that the correct keeper is passed to the module.

 Motivation